-One advantage of direct sowing is that you can plant many more seeds than you need.
-Then, you can plant only the strongest seedlings that emerge.
+One advantage of direct sowing is that you can sow many more seeds than you need.
+After germination, you can pick out and transplant only the strongest seedlings that emerge.

 This process is known as thinning your seedlings.
 Thinning your seedlings ensures that plants do not compete with one another, and also ensures that you have extra plants to avoid falling short.

 If you were to simply plant seeds outdoors, some of them would fail to germinate and grow.
 By then, it might be too late in the season to replace them with new tomato seeds.

 You Can Extend the Growing Season

 When you start tomato seeds indoors, you can extend the growing season.
 This is especially useful in cold areas where winter lingers.

 By using grow lights, heat mats, and humidity domes, you can start tomato seedlings indoors.
 By the time you transplant them outside, they will be well-established.

 Tomato seedlings should be transplanted to larger pots when they have their first set of true leaves.
 Usually, this will occur at a height of 2 to 4 inches (5 to 10 centimeters) tall.

 They can be transplanted outdoors 8 weeks after planting from seed.
 Usually, this will occur at a height of 6 to 10 inches (15 to 25 centimeters) tall.